 BNL already operates a successful joint venture with Unipol, BNL Vita.
-Should the proposed transaction with BNL be completed, BNP Paribas would support the extension of the existing "bancassurance" partnership agreement, with a view to strengthening the relationship between Unipol and BNL.
-Unipol would increase its stake in BNL Vita from 50 to 51%, at a fair market prices.
+BNP Paribas plans to support the extension of the existing "bancassurance" partnership agreement, with a view to strengthening the relationship between Unipol and BNL.
+Unipol is expected to increase its stake in BNL Vita from 50 to 51%, at a fair market prices.

-Within this context, BNP Paribas and Unipol would also aim at developing direct relationships in retail financial services and asset management, and BNP Paribas would acquire a 4.5% stake in Finsoe, Unipol's holding company, also at a fair market prices.
+Within this context, BNP Paribas and Unipol also plan to develop direct relationships in retail financial services and asset management, and BNP Paribas is expected to acquire a 4.5% stake in Finsoe, Unipol's holding company, also at a fair market prices.